Need Help Resolving a PA Child Support Issue?

 Modifications to Child Support in PA

-Courts can modify support based on circumstances, including changes to the custody schedule and the party's incomes.
-Child support in Pennsylvania terminates once a child turns 18 and graduates from high school.
-However, where a child has special needs or disabilities that impact their ability to self-support, the court may order it to continue even after meeting those conditions.
+Courts can modify support based on circumstances, including changes to the custody schedule and the party's income.
+However, child support in Pennsylvania terminates once a child turns 18 and graduates from high school.

 Support Laws Regarding Unmarried Parents